-Unforeseen emergencies such as car problems that require expensive repairs or medical treatments with high out-of-pocket costs can blindside even the most responsible consumers.
+Unforeseen emergencies happen.
 If you can’t afford to pay for an urgent purchase or expense out of your own pocket, you may have no choice but to use a credit card.
 This is when a 0% APR credit card comes in handy.

 Although every introductory APR period eventually comes to an end, the opportunity to get a head start on repaying big purchases without worrying about ballooning interest is invaluable.